-Admission is free for people with dementia and their carers, but if possible a donation towards the screening of £4 would be gratefully received.
+Admission is free for people with dementia and their carers.
 Tea, coffee and biscuits will be available before the screening.

-The dates and titles of the films are listed below, and reservation links will be added shortly.
+The dates and titles of the films are listed below, along with reservation links.
 All but the last film’s performances will start at 11am, with refreshments available from 10.15am.
 Our December pre-Christmas performance will start at 2.30pm, with refreshments available at 1.45pm.
 If you would like more information about these screenings, please use our online contact form, with Dementia Friendly Screenings in the Subject field.
+There are a limited number of wheelchair places.
+If you would like one of these, please let us know using the online contact form, with Dementia Friendly Screenings Wheelchair Request in the Subject field.

 Tuesday 5 March 2019

 VIVA LAS VEGAS (1964), starring Elvis Presley and Ann-Margret